MinnowBoard-org/website/pages/minnowboard-3/minnowboard-3.md

 ![MinnowBoard 3 - Top](pages/minnowboard-3/board-coming-soon.png)

-This device has not been authorized as required by the rules of the Federal Communications Commission.
-This device is not, and may not be, offered for sale or lease, or sold or leased, until authorization is obtained.{align-left}

 The MinnowBoard 3 is a powerful, expandable developer board with integrated wifi and bluetooth.
 This fully open source board with committed firmware and an easily modified 6-layer design gets you from prototype to production